ianfm/syncaroni/README.md

 I think that's it.
 You should have a working Live Share session with read/write access to project files and a terminal for building and testing!

-# Bonus Round: SSH config

-If you already have an ssh config, go you.
-If not, I've provided the basic version of what I use to login to CAEN servers.

-See file 'config' and put it in `~/.ssh` on your local WSL instance (and your local .ssh if you have it installed on Windows and find it handy)

-Also see references pertaining to rsync, ControlMaster, SSH multiplexing, and ssh-config at the end if you want to learn more.
+---
+---

 # Known Issues

 There's some real shit here.

 ## Usage Problems

 - git remote actions (fetch, push, pull) can only be done by the session host since a password is required
 	- Unless you have an ssh key set up, in which case it might work.
 Haven't tested.
-- Syncing to CAEN can currently only be done by session host, which should NOT be a problem.
-	- If ControlMaster worked properly (or possibly if I were less of a bungling fool) then the password would only be needed once, which would effectively solve the issue.
 - The need for an extra makefile seems dumb.
-Setting this up to accommodate multiple users would be more dumb.
+	- Setting this up to accommodate multiple users would be more dumb.
+I don't love the extra makefile but it's what I've got
 - DUO is the root of all evil
 	- get a yubikey for free from computer showcase (I hear they deliver now)
 	- then you just tap a dongle instead of pressing 1
 	- make a shorter password if u spicy
 - ???
 Pls fill in!

 ## Things that Should Work

 - ControlMaster works for ssh sessions started in the terminal, but not for rsync started via Makefile.
-Could be a shell environment issue?
-But the way I have it set up (with ssh-config), should be independent of shell env I think.
-- ???
+	- Fixed!
+Anyone should be able to sync once the host sets up the first/master ssh connection

 ## Proposed Solutions (or paths to them)

-- ControlMaster not working for rsync
-	- git gud
-	- Look further into Darden's course material (seems to be open access) for ControlMaster and ssh-config setup
-	- read more rsync documentation
-	- try using a jump server, maybe w/ proxy command: nc something something dark side
-- session joinees can't run git push
+- Session joinees can't run git push
 	- consider making a group email account with bitbucket access, shared password/key?

 # Troubleshooting